 Girdling: Size: Trees with diameter > 10 cm.
 Goal: Eradication.
 Timing (season): Can be used when ground is not frozen, but is most effective in late summer and early fall, when the sap of the tree is flowing towards the roots.
 Dry conditions.
 Treatment Frequency: Often 1 treatment is sufficient.
 Best Practices: Cut 2 parallel rings into the lower 30 cm of the tree's trunk, at least 5 cm apart.
 The cuts should encircle the tree completely and should be approximately 4 cm wide and 4 cm deep into the tree.
 Spray or paint the cuts with an herbicide.
 Within a year the bark between the two cuts should fall off.
 This will confirm that the girdling cuts were done properly.
 When the wood is gray and the canopy no longer produces leaves, the tree is dead and is safe to remove if the standing dead tree is in an area that poses a safety hazard.
-For triclopyr: Dilute the product (with bark oil or canola oil, for example) to a 20-25% solution (based on a product originally containing a concentration of 755 g/L triclopyr).
+For triclopyr: Dilute the product.
 Control may be less effective during periods of moisture stress in the late summer.
 This herbicide is also effective in winter.
-For glyphosate: Dilute the product (with water) to a 95% solution (based on a product originally containing a concentration of 540 g/L glyphosate) Advantages: Selective.
+For glyphosate: Dilute the product.
+Advantages: Selective.
 Less soil disturbance and quicker than pulling out all the roots.
 Kills plants whole.
 Less labour intensive than pulling.
 Disadvantages: May need to be repeated multiple times.
 May need exemptions from MECP.
 Does not always eliminate sprouting.
 Ideal For: Environmentally sensitive habitats or in restoration sites.